Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability

 In Table~\ref{tab:ccle_top_genes}, we list the top 5 gene expression predictors for each drug according to various feature importance methods.
 Since we evaluated the feature importance methods across 32 train-test splits (details in Section~\ref{sec:case_study_ccle}), the genes are ranked according to their average feature importance ranking across the 32 splits.

-We also provide the stability distribution plots for all 24 drugs in Figure~\ref{fig:ccle-stability-dist-all}.
+We also provide the stability distribution plots for all 24 drugs in Figure~\ref{fig:ccle-stability-dist-all-zoom}.
 Specifically, for the top 5 genes using each feature importance method under study (i.e., those listed in Table~\ref{tab:ccle_top_genes}), we plot the standard deviation of the gene's feature importance rankings across the 32 train-test splits.
 A small standard deviation indicates a more stable feature importance measure.
-For many drugs, these stability distribution plots are skewed by the high instability of MDI-oob and MDA.
-We thus show the same plot in Figure~\ref{fig:ccle-stability-dist-all-zoom}, excluding MDI-oob and MDA.
+For many drugs, MDI-oob and MDA are highly unstable (with standard deviations going far beyond the shown y-axis limits) and thus omitted from the plot for clarity.
 Across all drugs, we see that \method\;generally yields the most stable rankings for the top 5 features across the 32 train-test splits.

-To further evaluate the stability of \method\;across only the randomness in the RF training, we performed an analogous stability analysis in Figures~\ref{fig:ccle-stability-dist-all-seed} and \ref{fig:ccle-stability-dist-all-zoom-seed}, where we varied the random seed used to train the RF but kept the training data fixed.
+To further evaluate the stability of \method\;across only the randomness in the RF training, we performed an analogous stability analysis, where we varied the random seed used to train the RF but kept the training data fixed.
 Specifically, we trained 32 RFs on the full CCLE data, each RF using a different random seed.
 We then evaluate the stability of the feature rankings across these 32 RF fits.
-We see in Figures~\ref{fig:ccle-stability-dist-all-seed} and \ref{fig:ccle-stability-dist-all-zoom-seed} that \method\;remains the most stable across the different RF fits.
+We see in Figure~\ref{fig:ccle-stability-dist-all-zoom-seed} that \method\;remains the most stable across the different RF fits.
 This highlights another practical advantage of \method, as it is highly undesirable for the feature importance rankings to change due to an arbitrary choice such as the random seed used in training the RF.